iridiumtao/Fine-Tuning-Taiwanese-Hokkien-LLM-for-Medical-Advising/README.md

 Follow the notebook to
  - Launch and set up the Chameleon server
- - Set up Git SSH Key
+ - Set up Git SSH Key and user
  - Clone the project
  - Set up Docker and NVIDIA container toolkit